 According to the American Cancer Society, 5-year survival rates are:

 - stage 1: 100 percent

 - stage 4 (the metastatic stage): 22 percent

-In cases of early stage cancer, you can ask your doctor if an Oncotype DX test is appropriate.
-This test will examine genes within the cancerous tumors.
-It can help identify whether your risk of relapse is high.
-The test can also show whether chemotherapy is a good option or not.
-The Oncotype DX, which may be paid for by Medicare and most insurance plans, is recommended for women who:
+In cases of early stage ER-positive cancer, you can ask your doctor if an Oncotype DX test is needed.
+This test will examine 21 genes in cancerous tumors that can help identify whether your risk of relapse is high.
+The test can also show whether chemotherapy will be beneficial and reduce your risk of relapse.